 From the business owner’s point of view, interpretability is important because it can give new insights into relationships between numerous variables and expected outcomes.
 It is also great to prove that the model does not operate magically which increases the trust of the people who use it in their daily business decisions.

 There have been quite a few cases in recent years when the lack of such interpretability resulted in seriously skewed results.
 In one case, the software used to assess the probability of recidivism in offenders gave mistaken results due to racial bias.
 In another, scientists at Carnegie Mellon University found that men were much more likely to be shown ads for well-paid jobs on Google.
 As you can see, in some models, this interpretability is necessary to understand the legitimacy of the result.

 In extreme cases, this interpretability may be the purpose in and of itself.
 ML analysis may be used to discover the structure and order in, e.g., business processes or customer behavior.

 For every success story, there are thousands of cases of companies bogged down in a deep AI solution they had no business getting into in the first place.
-The hype surrounding AI and deep learning is not unjustified – it’s a game changer in many industries.
-Right on this blog, we’ve covered how deep neural networks are used in accounting (3 A.I. solutions for tax and accounting…) and medicine (How technology can improve medicine… and How AI and Data Science…) .
+The hype surrounding AI and deep learning is not unjustified – it’s a game-changer in many industries.
+Right on this blog, we’ve covered how deep neural networks are used in accounting (3 A.I. solutions for tax and accounting that will help you keep your business alive) and medicine (How technology can improve medicine and How AI and Data Science can help manage diabetes in everyday life).
 That does not mean that it’s the right choice for you.
-Make sure you’re fully aware what deep learning solutions entail before you embark on that journey (really, it’s a journey!), and remember that most often the best solution is the simplest solution that works.
+Make sure you’re fully aware of what deep learning solutions entail before you embark on that journey (really, it’s a journey!), and remember that most often the best solution is the simplest solution that works.